mauriciodev/mywing/README.md

 # mywing
 MyWing is a game engine to create and play turn based strategy games of space battles.

-First, run ./make.sh to build the dialogs.
-Then run ./runMyWing.sh to play the game.
+On Linux, just run ./runMyWing.sh to play the game or python myWing.py .
+On Windows a pyinstaller binary is available on the releases section.